 Remember that moment when you hit 10,000 followers on Instagram?
 No?
 Me neither.

-If you did, then congrats – it’s a complicated thing to do and you deserve all the credit of accumulating 10k loyal followers.
-It’s about hard work, dedication and consistency in being an active Instagram social media strategist.
+If you did, then congrats – it’s a complicated thing to do, and you deserve all the credit for accumulating 10k loyal followers.
+It’s about hard work, dedication, and consistency in being an active Instagram social media strategist.
 I’d say that 90% of social media accounts don’t succeed because strategists miss essential steps and tactics.

-Publishing the same post on Instagram you posted on Facebook doesn’t work (spoiler alert – it never did!) and you have to change the old habits of doing that.
-Stop it.
-Please.
+Publishing the same post on Instagram you posted on Facebook doesn’t work (spoiler alert – it never did!), and you have to change the old habits of doing that.

 Now let me change your mindset here.